 Top 10 Criteria

-The following top 10 list gives you a guideline towards understanding the basic polices of Permitted Development for householders:
+The following top 10 list gives you a guideline towards understanding the basic policies of Permitted Development for householders:

-- 50% rule: extensions or outbuildings over and above the original house must not exceed 50% of the curtilage (land around the original house)
+- 50% rule: extensions or outbuildings over and above the original house must not exceed 50% of the curtilage (the land around the original house)

 - No higher than the highest part of the roof of the existing dwelling house (eaves or ridge)

 - An extension must not be on the front or principal elevation (one that fronts a highway)